streamlit/docs/content/library/advanced-features/dataframes.md

 Use all we've learned so far and apply them to the above embedded app.
 Try editing cells, adding new rows, and deleting rows.

-Notice how edits to the table are reflected in Session State: when you make any edits, a rerun is triggered which sends the edits to the backend.
+Notice how edits to the table are reflected in Session State.
+When you make any edits, a rerun is triggered which sends the edits to the backend.
 The widget's state is a JSON object containing three properties: **edited_rows**, **added_rows**, and **deleted rows:**.

 <Warning>